 Here are five must-try local dishes that I tried during my trip.

-5 Must-Try Foods in Jeju Island
+5 Must-Try Delicacies in Jeju Island

 1. Black Pork Samgyeopsal